netobserv/documents/blogs/lokiless/lokiless.md

 - [NetObserv operator](https://github.com/netobserv/network-observability-operator) installed (do not install a `FlowCollector` yet).
 - ClickHouse binary: grab it as explained in their [quick install guide](https://clickhouse.com/docs/en/install#quick-install).
 - [ktunnel](https://github.com/omrikiei/ktunnel) binary.
-- Some common tooling such as `curl`, `kubectl`, `envsubst`...
+- Some common tools such as `curl`, `kubectl`, `envsubst`...

-> NOTE: These steps have been tested on a small OCP 4.13 cluster with 3 worker nodes.
-There is no one-size-fits-all configuration, so you might need to adapt some settings depending on your environement, such as [the Kafka configuration](https://github.com/jotak/kafka-clickhouse-example/blob/main/contrib/kafka.yaml).
+> Note: These steps have been tested on a small OCP 4.13 cluster with 3 worker nodes.
+There is no one-size-fits-all configuration, so you might need to adapt some settings depending on your environment, such as [the Kafka configuration](https://github.com/jotak/kafka-clickhouse-example/blob/main/contrib/kafka.yaml).

 ### Start ClickHouse with ktunnel